ivruhs/ivruhsWrites/README.md

    ```

 3. **Environment Setup** 🔐
-   Create a `.env` file in the root directory:
+   Create a `.env` file in the server directory:

    ```env
    # Database